billpg/HashBack/README.md

 ## application/temporal-bearer-token+json
 The above exchange does have the disadvantage of being expensive.
 While this may be acceptable for a once-off transaction, it would be prohibitively expensive to perform the full exchange for a large number of requests.

 This section describes an optional use of HashBack authentication that addresses this.
 An API that can be called once-off with a single HashBack transaction, that returns a temporal *Bearer token* that can be used until it expires.
-The use of an additional header, `Accept: application/temporal-bearer-token+json`, indicates the caller's request.
+The use of an additional header, `Accept: application/temporal-bearer-token+json`, indicates the caller is requesting a token with metadata in this format.

 For example: <!--BEARER_AUTH_HEADER-->
 ```